 - Angle-closure glaucoma.
 The fluid at the front of the eye cannot reach the angle and leave the eye.
 The angle gets blocked by part of the iris.
 People with this type of glaucoma have a sudden increase in eye pressure.
 Symptoms include severe pain and nausea, as well as redness of the eye and blurred vision.
 If you have these symptoms, you need to seek treatment immediately.
 This is a medical emergency.
 If your doctor is unavailable, go to the nearest hospital or clinic.
 Without treatment to improve the flow of fluid, the eye can become blind in as few as one or two days.
 Usually, prompt laser surgery and medicines can clear the blockage and protect sight.

 - Congenital glaucoma.
 Children are born with a defect in the angle of the eye that slows the normal drainage of fluid.
-These children usually have obvious symptoms, such as cloudy eyes, sensitivity to light, and excessive tearing.
-Conventional surgery typically is the suggested treatment, because medicines may have unknown effects in infants and be difficult to administer.
-Surgery is safe and effective.
-If surgery is done promptly, these children usually have an excellent chance of having good vision.
+These children usually have obvious glaucoma symptoms, such as cloudy eyes, sensitivity to light, and excessive tearing.
+Conventional glaucoma surgery typically is the suggested glaucoma treatment, because glaucoma medicines may have unknown effects in infants and be difficult to administer.
+Glaucoma surgery is safe and effective.
+If glaucoma surgery is done promptly, these children usually have an excellent chance of having good vision.

 Glaucoma Causes and Risk Factors

 How does open-angle glaucoma damage the optic nerve?

 In the front of the eye is a space called the anterior chamber.
 A clear fluid flows continuously in and out of the chamber and nourishes nearby tissues.
 The fluid leaves the chamber at the open angle where the cornea and iris meet.
 (See diagram below.)
 When the fluid reaches the angle, it flows through a spongy meshwork, like a drain, and leaves the eye.